tncasimiro/hangman-game-mobile/README.md

 3. Type a letter in the input box and press "Verificar"
 4. Correct letters are revealed, wrong ones increase the error counter
 5. The game ends when:
-  -You discover all letters (Victory 🎉)
+  - You discover all letters (Victory 🎉)
-  -You reach 6 mistakes (Game Over 💀)
+  - You reach 6 mistakes (Game Over 💀)
 6. Use the "Reiniciar" button to play again

 ## Game Rules

--Only one letter can be typed at a time
+- Only one letter can be typed at a time
--You lose after 6 incorrect guesses
+- You lose after 6 incorrect guesses
--The game shows alerts for win or loss
+- The game shows alerts for win or loss
--You can always restart after finishing
+- You can always restart after finishing